-Costs incurred in developing products or systems and costs incurred in acquiring software and licenses that will contribute to future period financial benefits through revenue generation and/or cost reduction are capitalized to software and systems.
+Costs incurred in developing products or systems and costs incurred in acquiring software and licenses that will contribute to probable future economic benefits through revenue generation and/or cost reduction are capitalized to software and systems.
 Costs capitalized include external direct costs of materials, services, and direct payroll and related costs of employees' time spent on the project.